Non-disclosure agreements

 1. Overview

-This guide explains non-disclosure agreements (NDAs), their key terms and their impact.
+This guide explains non-disclosure agreements (NDAs), their key terms, and their impact.
 The guide also highlights issues that you need to bear in mind when preparing and signing an NDA.

 2. What is a non-disclosure agreement?

-A non-disclosure agreement (NDA), also known as a confidentiality agreement, is a low-cost way to protect your business' ideas.
+A non-disclosure agreement (NDA), also known as a confidentiality agreement, is a legal contract between you and another party not to disclose information that you have shared for a specific purpose.

-• trade secrets - eg a formula, programme or process
+• trade secrets - e.g. a formula, programme or process

 • technical drawings and designs